 Fully random order - each candidate's name is printed randomly on each voting paper, i.e. every voting paper will have the candidates listed in a different random order.

-At the time of publication, Timaru District Council, Environment Canterbury and Geraldine Licensing Trust have all resolved to use random order to list their candidate names on the voting papers for their 2022 elections.
+All local authorities within the Timaru DC area have resolved to use the random order to list their candidate names on the voting papers for their 2025 elections.

 Māori rohe pōti Māori wards or constituencies